-I bought an Instant Pot almost exactly one year ago (as part of the Black Friday sales) and as it’s my IP anniversary, so I wanted to share 10 things I love about it, and why it’s great for paleo cooking (and any other cooking as well).
+I bought an Instant Pot almost exactly one year ago (as part of the Black Friday sales) and as it’s my Instant Pot anniversary, so I wanted to share 10 things I love about it, and why it’s great for paleo cooking (and any other cooking as well).

 No matter how much we like cooking, I think many people who spend enough time in the kitchen know how important it is to switch things up.
 What better way to do just that than with a fun and fancy new gadget?

 The Instant Pot fits the bill.
 It’s a multi-cooker that basically encompasses everything you love about pressure cooking and slow cooking into one.
-It has 7 cooking functions, which sets it apart from many kitchen appliances with a single purpose.
+It has 7 cooking functions (9 in the latest models), which sets it apart from many kitchen appliances with a single purpose.
 It has a 6-quart stainless steel pot with bigger options for all your cooking needs.
 You can transform any slow cooker recipe into a “fast” cooker recipe, use it as a rice cooker or a yoghurt maker, and repurpose stove-top pressure cooker recipes with it.

 Yes – there is a slight learning curve, but it’s worth getting past.
 I love the ease and efficiency of the Instant Pot.
 It makes meal prep, creating and developing new recipes, and getting food on the table fast and fun.
 It’s also easy breezy to clean, so I truly have zero complaints.
 I have plenty of good things to say, though.

-1. Bone broth takes fraction of the time
+1. Bone broth takes a fraction of the time

 2. It’s great for batch cooking